-- - a.
-9 hours of courses approved by graduate advisor and Chair OR - b.
-3 hours of courses and 6 hours of thesis approved by the graduate advisor and Chair.
-Students who choose to write a thesis must complete

-- i.
-Complete 24 hours of required core courses, - ii.
-Secure approval of graduate advisor, - iii.
-Obtain a faculty supervisor in the discipline area of the thesis study, - iv.
-Form a thesis advisory committee in accordance with the Thesis Information Handbook, - v.
-Complete the Thesis Topic Form, obtaining approval of Dean, prior to data collection, and - vi.
-Enroll in BUS 5993-6 Thesis.
+- 9 hours of courses approved by graduate advisor and Chair OR - 3 hours of courses and 6 hours of thesis approved by the graduate advisor and Chair.
+Students who choose to write a thesis must complete the following: 1) complete 24 hours of required core courses, 2) secure approval of graduate advisor, 3) obtain a faculty supervisor in the discipline area of the thesis study, 4) form a thesis advisory committee in accordance with the Thesis Information Handbook, 5) complete the Thesis Topic Form, obtaining approval of Dean, prior to data collection, and 6) enroll in BUS 5993-6 Thesis.